 The Development is designed with careful consideration of the Property's natural and historical character and its proximity to the Beaverdam Creek.
-It will include approximately thirty-one and seventy-four hundredths (31.74) acres of open space set aside, providing twenty (20) percent and exceeding the required ten (10).
-Of this total approximately four and twenty-six hundredths (4.26) acres of Active and one and nine hundredths (1.09) acres of Urban open space set-aside shall be provided at twenty-five (25) and five (5) percent of the total required open space set-aside respectively.
+It will provide approximately seven and seventy-seven hundredths (7.77) acres, and twenty-three and thirty-eight hundredths (23.38) acres of open space set aside for the single-family attached and detached sections respectively.
+The provided open space yields twenty (20) percent and nineteen (19) percent of the total area of the single-family attached and detached sections which exceed the required ten (10) percent per UDO.
+Of these totals approximately two and forty hundredths (2.40) acres of active and nine hundredths (0.09) acres of urban open space set-aside shall be provided for the single-family attached section and one and ninety-eight (1.98) acres of active and one and thirteen hundredths (1.13) acres of urban open space shall be provided for the single-family detached section.
+The combined active and urban open space yields sixty-four (64) percent and twenty-six (26) percent of the total required open space set-aside for each section respectively.
 These open space areas, as depicted in the Master Plan, are integral to preserving the natural landscape and promoting environmental sustainability.

 The Development is designed with a variety of amenities strategically located throughout the community, enhancing both recreation and quality of life for all residents.
 Key features include a centralized large active open space, which will feature a pool and clubhouse for social and recreational use as well as pickle ball courts, and a playground.
-Additionally, a public greenway trail will be integrated along the northern boundary, offering a shared outdoor resource for the entire community which will be activated with obstacles and exercise stations.
-Other planned amenities include a pocket park with playground (active), pollinator gardens, dog parks, community gardens, reserved location for food truck hookups, and multiple trailheads and additional greenway trails.
+Additionally, a public greenway trail will be integrated along the northern boundary, and private greenway trails internal to the Development, offering a shared outdoor resource for the entire community.
+The private greenway trails will be activated with obstacles and exercise stations.
+Other planned amenities may include a pocket park with a playground, pollinator gardens, dog parks, community gardens, and food truck hookups with outdoor dining.
 These amenities are designed to support active lifestyles, environmental sustainability, and a sense of community.

 All features as allowed within the UDO for Passive, Active, and Urban Open Space set-aside shall be allowed within the PD.
-Specifically, the following features shall be allowed within the Urban Open Space: dog parks, pocket parks, community gardens, and pollinator gardens.
+Specifically, the following features may be selected: